-Emergency Response: The Department and has worked diligently on a number of items under the emergency response heading.
-Among these are Delta-wide asset management, flood fight inventory improvements, and SEMS compatibility.
+Emergency Response: The Department continues to place high priority on an effective emergency response and has worked diligently on a number of items under the emergency response heading.
+Among these are working closely with the Corps of Engineers and other interested agencies on Delta-wide asset management, flood fight inventory improvements, SEMS compatibility and establishing a larger authorization to expend funds in response to emergency needs beyond the existing \$50,000 per site, \$200,000 per year limits.